 Strawberry and raspberry plants as well as some perennial flowers over-winter well in my unheated greenhouse during the coldest months of December, January, and February.
 I also store my garden hoses, some yard art and garden tools.
 Winter, and the pause in growing, gives me a chance to relax from gardening chores and garden from my arm chair where I pour through seed catalogues and dream of bigger and better gardens.
-I have canned and frozen all I need to get me through those months without adding to my heating bill.
+I have canned and frozen my harvest so we make it through the winter without needing to heat our greenhouse..

 For me, the cost of using my greenhouse year around doesn’t make economic sense in my north-central Michigan home.
 However, if you live in a more southern locale then by all means plan on using it year around.

 What material should I use for the flooring inside my new greenhouse?